sgmurphy/wordpress-plugins/gotmls/readme.txt

 * First versions available for WordPress (code removed, no longer compatible).

 == Upgrade Notice ==

+= 4.23.69 =
+Updated Brute-Force Login Protection to integrate better with login forms from other plugins, added option to hide the Brute-Force Login Protection logo on the login page, and checked code for compatibility with WordPress 6.6.

 = 4.23.68 =
 Updated Brute-Force Login Protection to integrate better with login forms from other plugins, fixed static wp_posts table name in whitelist query, and checked code for compatibility with WordPress 6.5.5 and ClassicPress 2.1.1.